- About

 Clinical Training Resources

 Our program has an on-campus training clinic, the Clinical Psychology Centre (CPC).
-The CPC is staffed with a full-time Director and Office Coordinator.
-Beginning in the first year of the program students participate in a graduated program of experience and training in the CPC.
+The CPC is staffed with a two-thirds-time director, two part-time associate directors, and an office coordinator.
+Beginning in the first year of the program, students receive experience and training in the CPC.
 The CPC has a built-in digital audiovisual system enabling multiple sessions to be recorded simultaneously.
 We have additional portable audio and videotape recording equipment, and overhead and LCD projectors for educational presentations.
 All but two of the therapy rooms are equipped with one-way mirrors for observation.

 Financial and Scholarship Support